 For long term lifting or storage, use flat, wide belt-type slings and spreaders long enough to keep pressure from gunwales.
+Place slings where indicated by "Sling" tag on the hull.
 DO NOT place slings where they may lift on underwater fittings.